Alfonso Ribeiro: Family

 Ribeiro was married to Robin Stapler from January 2002 until August 2006.
 They have a daughter, born in October 2002.

 Ribeiro married Angela Unkrich on October 13, 2012, following a three-month engagement.
-The two live in Los Angeles and have three children born in 2013, 2015, and 2019.
+The two live in Los Angeles and have three children, born in 2013, 2015, and 2019.

 Motorsports

-Ribeiro competed in several editions of the Toyota Pro/Celebrity Race car race at Long Beach, earning an overall win in 2015 and celebrity class wins in 1994, 1995 and 2016.
+Ribeiro competed in several editions of the Toyota Pro/Celebrity Race car race in Long Beach, earning an overall win in 2015 and celebrity class wins in 1994, 1995 and 2016.
 He also worked as radio spotter for CART racecar driver Bryan Herta, and performed the national anthem at CART and IndyCar Series races.

 Lawsuit against Epic Games

 In December 2018, Ribeiro, along with Instagram star Russell Horning, aka Backpack Kid, and rapper Terrence Ferguson, aka 2 Milly, brought a lawsuit against Epic Games for their decision to feature respective choreographies in the popular game Fortnite.
 In Ribeiro's case, his "Carlton dance", which he made popular in the 1990s as a cast member of The Fresh Prince of Bel-Air, is one of the many dances that Fortnite players can purchase for their avatars.
 Epic Games declined to comment on the lawsuits.
 The U.S. Copyright Office denied him a copyright for his dance on January 13, 2019.
 On March 7, 2019, Ribeiro dropped the lawsuit.